Normal size range: 32″x20″ to 48″x32″

 Grade “Special” Sheepskins

-“Special” sheepskins can either be exceedingly good and require special pricing because of their uniqueness, or have a major issue, such as being small, a very odd shape, oily leather, a large rip or hole from butchering, felted wool from the cleaning processing.
+“Special” sheepskins can either be exceedingly good and require special pricing because of their uniqueness, or have a major issue, such as being small, a very odd shape, oily leather, a large rip or hole from butchering, or felted wool.

 Here: Special Sheepskins